rdeville-public/opentofu-github-repository/README.md

 }
 ```

-### Provide team higher access level to the Repo
+### Provide team or user higher access level to the Repo

-If a team is set in two (or more) attributes (i.e. access levels), then the
+If a team or user is set in two (or more) attributes (i.e. access levels), then
-higher access level is applied.
+the higher access level is applied.

 This can be usefull for instance when providing temporarly greater access
-level to a team while minimizing the amount of action needed.
+level to a team or a user while minimizing the amount of action needed.

 ```hcl
 module "repo" {